Do I have to pay an old debt?

 Unless you are sure an old debt is not statute barred:

 - do not admit that you owe the debt;

 - do not accept a creditor’s word that you owe the debt.

 You should request details of the alleged debt and seek advice immediately.

-Refer to our sample letter: Asking for proof below.
+Refer to our sample letter: Requesting proof of debt below.

-Once you have received the information from creditor, get advice from one of the listed contacts to make sure you know your rights.
+Once you have received the information from creditor, get advice to make sure you know your rights.

 If you believe that an old debt is statute barred get advice and then send a letter to the creditor telling them this.
 Refer to our sample letter below: Alleging a debt is statute barred

 Refer to our factsheet I’m being hassled by a debt collector for what to do if you are being hassled by a debt collector.